Homemade Blueberry Biscuits, perfect for breakfast or just a snack!

 - Make a well in the middle of the flour mixture and slowly add milk into the well.

-- Stir until dough starts to come together and pull away from the sides.
+- Stir until dough starts to come together and looks shaggy.
+Add more milk, if needed.

 - Fold in blueberries and gently stir just until berries are combined.
 Do not overmix.

 - Turn out dough; dust the top of dough with a bit of flour and roll out the dough to one inch thickness.

 - Cut out biscuits from dough using a round biscuit cutter.